 For older fans who grew up reading the comics, when the MCU started they were getting the opportunity to see characters they grew up reading in comics, up on the big screen.
 For younger fans, like me, it presented the opportunity to fall in love with the superhero genre, both in movie and comic book form.
 The MCU did something that all big franchises hope to do: it defined an era.

 It saw the merge of pop culture and media, almost unlike anything seen before.
-Obviously, there has been Batman and Superman films, but the MCU went beyond this, it managed to create a universe, and in doing so managed to defined an era.
+Obviously, there has been Batman and Superman films, but the MCU went beyond this, it managed to create a universe transcending beyond film.

 With up and coming actor Jonathan Majors as the next major villain.
 There’s a lot to look forward to, including the new Hawkeye show which is currently airing on Disney+.
 This was doubly confirmed in the release of the next two big MCU blockbuster’s Shang-Chi and The Eternals.
-Both with unexpected twists and turns, both films were definitely new and fresh, with amazing storytelling and hints for future movies, it was refreshing direction for Marvel blockbusters.
-The two movies host some of the most diverse casts in the MCU up to date.
+Both with unexpected twists and turns alongside amazing storytelling and hints for future movies, it was refreshing direction for Marvel blockbusters.
+The two movies also host some of the most diverse casts in the MCU up to date.
 This is we’re the future of the MCU lies.

 This article has basically been me majorly fangirling about the MCU, but it’s just a testament to the impact that Marvel has had on me and millions of people around the world.
 These characters are important to me, I grew up with these films and will continue to as the Marvel universe expands.
 I will always remember going to see The Avengers with my best friend when I was 12, and Captain America: The Winter Soldier will always be one of my favourite films.
 I can’t wait to see what the new shows and films bring, and see how Marvel will keep on expanding their universe!

 This is a revised version of an article published under the same name in February 2021.